We are a world-class visitor attraction and a leading science research centre. We welcome 5 million visitors a year.

 We aim to share our knowledge by encouraging curiosity and enjoyment of the natural world and to inspire responsibility for the future of our planet.

 The Museum is a driving force for cutting-edge science.
-Following the opening of the Darwin Centre, there are plans for new permanent galleries, improvements to the Central Hall, better care of our collections, and exciting new business ventures.
+Following the opening of the Darwin Centre, there are plans for new permanent galleries, improvements to the Hintze Hall (formerly the Central Hall), better care of our collections, and exciting new business ventures.

 There are approximately 850 staff at the Museum.
 The two largest strategic groups are the Public Engagement Group and Science Group.